rawphp/serverless-plugin-elastic-beanstalk/README.md

 ## Features

-* `elastic-beanstalk` - This downloads this service's outputs to a file in */PROJECT_ROOT/.serverless/stack-outputs.json* and updates the config file in S3.
+* `elastic-beanstalk` - This uploads an ElasticBeanstalk application.

 ## Usage